ragsns/dockeronazure/exercises/ex5b/README.md

 This step downloads credentials and configures the Kubernetes CLI to use them.

-Ensure that the context is set appropriately with the following command.
+Ensure that the context is set to the newly created cluster with the following command

 ```
 kubectl config use-context $UNIQUE_NAME